LMKlein/LMKlein.github.io/README.md

 _Hone your craft, polish your message, engage your audience._

 ## About Me
-I am a former literature teacher with a Masters degree in curriculum and instruction, in addition to being an active member of SCBWI and a member of the kidlit community.
+I am a former literature teacher with a master's degree in curriculum and instruction, in addition to being an active member of SCBWI and a member of the kidlit community.
 I love stories.
 I thrive on helping others find clarity during the vital and sometimes messy process of turning an idea into a story, but I also enjoy the challenge of enhancing technical documents for clarity and readability.

 If you don't see a service below that meets your project needs, contact me directly; I enjoy new challenges.

 ### Testimonials
 As part of the YA writing community, I've collaborated with new and established authors.
 In my educational work, I've had the opportunity to tackle a variety of writing and editing projects with various educational and non-profit organizations.
-Some of my partners were kind enough to share their experiences here.
+Some of my collaborators were kind enough to share their experiences here.